 If we try to flowchart the activities involved in the configuration process, it would look like this …

-(A simplified flowchart showing the configuration process)
+(A simplified diagram showing all the steps involved in the configuration process)

 Let’s examine these areas in more detail.